ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/production-how-to-create-work-center-calendars.md

    When all the working days of a week are defined, you can close the **Shop Calendar Working Days** page and proceed to enter holidays.

 6. On the **Shop Calendars** page, select the shop calendar, and then choose the **Holidays** action.
 7. On the **Shop Calendar Holidays** page, define the holidays of the year by entering the start date and time, the end time, and description of each holiday on individual lines.
-For example:
+Například:

    04/07/14 0:00:00 23:59:00 Summer Holiday
    05/07/14 0:00:00 23:59:00 Summer Holiday